 ONE LAST THING!
 Before you sign and take ownership of your home; do remember that usually a final water reading is always requested on a sale and PLEASE conduct a final walk through.
 If your agent does not suggest it, then you bring it up!
 The day of closing a buyer and his/her agent should visit the property and make sure what you are about to purchase is being delivered in a state that you expect it to be in.
 If it is not; take pictures and prepare to negotiate at the closing or postpone this glorious event until things get sorted.
 I have seen people skip the walk through, purchase the property and when they finally get to the house its flooded or damaged.
 I may sound like a worry-wart but trust me one last trip before you sign, will not hurt.
 Better to be safe than sorry.

 Its over!
 HERE ARE THE KEYS TO YOUR NEW HOME!!!
 Congratulations again, you did it!!

-So let me say that this is not intended to turn off anyone looking to buy a home but more to educate buyers on what to expect so that they are fully prepared when they decide to purchase a home.
+This is not intended to turn off anyone looking to buy a home but more to educate buyers on what to expect so that they are fully prepared when they decide to purchase a home.
 It may mean you wait 3 extra months or start a seasonal second job to put together some more funds but at least you are prepared for what is to come.
 Either way you don’t have an “Oops moment” (or for the potty mouths out there) an ” Oh S*** ” moment.

 In life I believe preparation is something that should never, EVER be overlooked so if your considering buying a home, educate yourself, discuss things with your Family, Friends (the supportive ones of course) Agent, Attorney and Loan Officer and move forward with confidence knowing that your are fully prepared for this major step.